DavidPatShuiFong/ReproducibleResearchCourseProject2/StormAnalysis.md

 ![](figure/unnamed-chunk-12-1.png)<!-- -->

 Many of the frequent events are not recorded in the current form until at the mid-1990s.
-'MARINE THUNEDERSTORM WIND' is not even recorded until 2001.
+'MARINE THUNDERSTORM WIND' is not even recorded until 2001.

 Restrict data analysis from 1997 to 2011 (fifteen years in total)